Flexoelectricity-driven softening of bend elasticity leads to spontaneous chiral symmetry breaking in a polar fluid

 The first term is the bend elastic energy density, the second is the flexoelectric term with \(\gamma_B\) being the bend flexoelectric coefficient, and the last two terms are the lowest-order terms in \(\textbf{P}_{\perp}\) and its gradients allowed by symmetry.
 This leads to coupled director and \(\textbf{P}_{\perp}\) fluctuation modes with the relaxation rates \cite{sebastian_distinctive_2024}

 The first is a hydrodynamic mode and is the one observed in light scattering experiments as a bend mode.
 The flexoelectric coupling causes the bend elastic constant to be replaced by an effective one \(K_{3,\text{eff}}=K_3-\gamma_B^2/a_{\perp}\).
 The second mode is dominantly a collective polarization mode measured (at \(q=0\)) in dielectric spectroscopy.
 Analogously to the splay case \cite{sebastian_ferroelectric_2020,sebastian_distinctive_2024}, the amplitude of this dielectric mode is related to \(a_{\perp}=\frac{1}{\varepsilon_0 \Delta \varepsilon}\) and consequently \(K_{3,\text{eff}}=K_3-\gamma_B^2\varepsilon_0 \Delta \varepsilon\).
-In normal nematic liquid crystals, the mode associated with the rotation of molecules around their long axis is non-collective, fast, and has a small amplitude, so coefficient \(a_{\perp}\) is large and biaxial order is not favorable.
+In normal nematic liquid crystals, the mode associated with the rotation of molecules around their long axis is non-collective, fast, and has a small amplitude, so the coefficient \(a_{\perp}\) is large and biaxial order is not favorable.
 However, if such a mode becomes collective, it slows down and its amplitude starts to grow, and causes \(K_{3,\text{eff}}\) to decrease.
 We propose that the m$_{\text{NF,H}}$ mode in Fig. \ref{fig:figure2}(b) is causing the softening of the bend elastic constant via bend flexoelectric coupling.
 Fig. \ref{fig:figure4}(b) shows the dependence of the measured \(K_{3,\text{eff}}/K_{3,\text{eff}}(55^{\circ}\)C\()\) on the amplitude of the mode \(\Delta \varepsilon_{\text{NF,H}}\) which is linear as predicted by the theory. \(K_{3,\text{eff}}\) approaches zero and the system becomes unstable towards bend deformation.
-As discussed by Dozov \cite{dozov_spontaneous_2001}, because it is not possible to fill space with homogeneous bend, this leads to the heliconical structure of the N$_{\text{TBF}}$ phase.
+This happens when \(a_{\perp}=\gamma_B^2/K_3\) is still positive, i.e., before biaxial order on its own becomes energetically favorable.
+As discussed by Dozov \cite{dozov_spontaneous_2001}, because it is not possible to fill space with homogeneous bend, this in the ordinary N phase leads either to the twist-bend or, if \(K_1<2K_2\), to the splay-bend phase.
+In the ferroelectric case, the splay deformation is associated with large electrostatic energy (End Matter), so the heliconical structure of the N$_\text{TBF}$ phase prevails in any case.